Mansion House Hospital: After the war

 Following the surrender of the Confederacy on April 9, 1865, the Mansion House Hospital was returned to the Greens and reopened as a hotel.
 First again called the Mansion House Hotel, it was then acquired by new proprietors in the early 1880s and renamed Braddock House.
 By 1886, it was advertised as the only first-class hotel in the city.

 By the 1970s, the building was vacant and deteriorating.
 The Northern Virginia Regional Park Authority acquired the entire property, and – despite protests from some preservationists – in early 1973 the expanded portion of the building – then known as the Carlyle Apartments – was torn down in order to open Carlyle House to view from Fairfax Street and create open area for Carlyle House Historic Park.
 However, a portion of the old hospital was partly preserved in the original bank building. which was added to the National Register of Historic Places in 1973.

 In popular culture

 The book Adventures of an Army Nurse in Two Wars was edited in 1903 by James Phinney Munroe and it was published in 1904, it is based in the diaries and correspondence of Mary Phinney von Olnhausen.
 The first par of the book talk about the lives of the people that worked in the Mansion House Hospital in Alexandria and also her work at the Mansfield General Hospital at Morehead, North Carolina.
 The second part about her work also as a nurse in 1870 in the Franco-Prussian War.

 In 2016 PBS broadcast a miniseries, Mercy Street, set in the hospital.
 The PBS drama is set in 1862.
 Some of the characters are based on real historical figures associated with the hospital, for example the Green family and nurse Mary Phinney von Olnhausen.

+Pulitzer Prize-winning novel Night Watch is partially set within a fictionalized version of Mansion House Hospital.